you have a Kafka topic with the data serialized in a particular format, and you want to change the format to something else.

 /**

-* Prepares expected movies in avro format
+* Prepares expected movies in protobuf format

 *